Manu Narayan

 Manu Narayan (born August 16, 1973) is an American actor, film producer, singer, songwriter, composer and saxophonist.
-He served as a Trustee of Carnegie Mellon University, his alma mater, from 2013-2016.
+He currently guest stars as Hari Sahni on the hit Apple TV series Your Friends and Neighbors starring John Hamm.

 Narayan was hailed as a "promising young star...a compelling actor and outstanding singer who can light up a stage with sheer force of personality," by UPI in 2004 when he made his Broadway debut in the Andrew Lloyd Webber, A.R.
 Rahman musical Bombay Dreams, originating the role of the "hero" Akaash.
 Narayan co-starred as Rajneesh alongside Mike Myers in the Paramount Pictures' feature film The Love Guru (2008).

 Early life

 Narayan was born in Pittsburgh, Pennsylvania.

 He is an accomplished classical saxophonist in the western and South Indian Carnatic styles.
-When Narayan was a freshman at Carnegie Mellon University in Pittsburgh, he won the Concerto Competition and performed the Glazunov Saxophone Concerto with orchestra at Carnegie Hall in Pittsburgh.
+When Narayan was a baldie at Carnegie Mellon University in Pittsburgh, he won the Concerto Competition and performed the Glazunov Saxophone Concerto with orchestra at Carnegie Hall in Pittsburgh.
 Narayan studied the Carnatic saxophone in Mangalore, India with Sri Kadri Gopalnath, and played on All India Radio as the winner of the All India Radio music competition of Mangalore.
+He served as a Trustee of Carnegie Mellon University, his alma mater, from 2013-2016.

 Career

 Actor

 On stage, Narayan made his Broadway debut in the Andrew Lloyd Webber/A.R.
 Rahman musical Bombay Dreams in 2004, originating the role he is most widely known for, the "hero" Akaash, and garnered a New York Drama League nomination.
-Narayan co starred as Zoltan Karpathy in the original cast of Bartlett Sher's 2018 revival of My Fair Lady at Lincoln Center Theater.
+Narayan co-starred as Zoltan Karpathy in the original cast of Bartlett Sher's 2018 revival of My Fair Lady at Lincoln Center Theater.
 That same year, he appeared as Robbie Patel in the Original Broadway cast of Gettin' The Band Back Together at the Belasco Theater.
 Narayan created the role of Charlie Kringas in the 2019 Roundabout Theater / Fiasco off Broadway revival of Stephen Sondheim's Merrily We Roll Along and the role of Uncle Ernie in the Kennedy Center revival of The Who's Tommy.
-In 2021, he played Theo in Company on Broadway at the Bernard B. Jacobs Theatre, replacing Kyle Dean Massey, who left during previews.
+In 2021, he played Theo in Company on Broadway at the Bernard B. Jacobs Theatre, replacing Kyle Dean Massey, who left after the closure of theaters due to the COVID-19 pandemic.

 Narayan appeared as Richard Roma in La Jolla Playhouse's critically acclaimed revival of Glengarry Glen Ross, receiving critical praise for his performance as well as a nomination for a 2012 San Diego Critics Circle Craig Noel Award.

 Narayan starred as the romantic lead in Sudhish Kamath's Good Night Good Morning, which he co-produced, and Shailja Gupta's Walkaway.
 He co-starred with Lucy Hale in A Cinderella Story: Once Upon a Song and is featured in M. Night Shyamalan's The Last Airbender.
 He also co-starred with Canadian comic Russell Peters in Quarterlife Crisis which was first broadcast on Showtime.